 Well, for starters: Delta-9 THC has been consumed for thousands of years.
 The odds of discovering some previously unreported side effects are slim.
 It’s also natural and doesn’t require the use of harmful chemicals to produce.
 And most importantly, it’s effective—as proven by the well-documented “entourage effect”, where taking CBD and Delta-9 THC together produces greater benefits than taking either of them alone.

 So if you have the option between Delta-8 and Delta-9 THC, Delta-9 is definitely the safer bet.
-Additionally, when it’s hemp-derived and under 0.3% of the weight of the total product, that makes it federally legal.
+Additionally, when it’s hemp-derived and under 0.3% of the weight of the total product, that makes it compliant with the Farm Bill.